Piano, Bass, Flute, Cello

 Carlos is a drummer, guitarist, and recording musician.
 He began to learn and play the drums at a young age with private instructors, and has over twenty-five years of experience.
 Having played with numerous bands, he has been able to master rock, soul, blues, funk, salsa, and samba rhythms.

-Besides playing the drums and guitar, his experience in songwriting allows him to connect with aspiring musicians and work towards developing a career in the music industry.
+Besides playing the drums and guitar, his experience in songwriting allows him to connect with aspiring musicians.
 He plans to stay for a couple of seasons in Minneapolis, sharing his love and passion for rhythm.